fabrizioamelotti/study/JavaScript/ECMAScript 6/variables/README.md

 // Bye local
 // Global
 // Global
-// Error
+// Error -> localVariable is not defined
 ```

-Whats is wronge?
+Whats is wrong?
 The issue is because in javascript the variables exist just in a specific block.

-> Bloque hello & bye - localVariable exist just here, in the hello function
+> Block hello & bye - localVariable exist just here, in the hello function
 >
 > The same happend with the bye function, that's why too we can use the same name in both functions.
+>
+> VAR is a variable with **Function Scope**

 # VAR
 The first way to create a variable in javascript was "var".